WilliamJoynt/Mathematics/README.md

+# Mathematics

+## Factorize

+[This folder](./Factorize/) contains a python file with a function that can be used to factorize an integer.

-# Quadratic Solver
+## Quadratic Solver

-This repo contains a python file with a function that can be used to find the roots of a quadratic equation.
+[This folder](./QuadraticSolver/) contains a python file with a function that can be used to find the roots of a quadratic equation.